Nagoo/birmingham-workshop/README.md

 Name the application Workshop.
 The other defaults are fine:
 ![](images/createstitchapp.png)

-Click Create, which will take you to the Welcome to Stich! page.
+Click Create, which will take you to the Welcome to Stitch! page.

 #### Create the Function
 Now we’ll create the function that queries restaurants by name.
 Click Functions on the left and then Create New Function.
 Name the function getRestaurantsByName: